tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

     </ul>
 </div>

-After the AI responds, follow with this:
+After the AI responds, follow it with this:

 <div class="chat">
     <p>Nice job!
 I really like how detailed you are, and how you're sticking with the information in the source material.
 Accuracy is highly important to me, as each detail in this documentation must be correct.
-Your tone and style are just right — clear and direct, but also friendly and descriptive.
-Now proceed to the next section, "Why use the Routes API."
-Again, you're writing for developers here.
+Your tone and style are just right &mdash; clear and direct, but also friendly and detailed for a developer audience.
+Now proceed to the next section, "Why use the API."
 Here's the template you should follow.
 Populate this with information from the <span class="pVar">{Source Material}</span>.</p>
     <p><strong>"Why Use This API" Section</strong></p>
     <p><strong>Context:</strong> Building upon the introduction, this section aims to convince developers of the API's value proposition.
 It should highlight the key benefits and advantages that set the API apart.
 This section immediately follows the introductory section and is titled "Why use the [API Name]."</p>
     <p><strong>Content Instructions:</strong></p>